risk-first/website/docs/risks/Internal-Model-Risk/Metrics.md

+---
-### Example: Metrics
+title: Metrics
+description: The use of metrics as a cause of Internal Model Risk

+sidebar_position: 2
+tweet: yes
+tags:
+ - Internal Model Risk
+---

+The misuse or misinterpretation of metrics is a common contributor to internal model risks.
 Let's dive into a specific example now: someone finds a useful new metric that helps in evaluating performance.

 It might be: